eflows4hpc/tosca-tutorial/README.md

 This repository is organized in the following way:

-* the `main` branch is the default one.
-The one you are reading right now.
+* the [`main`](https://github.com/loicalbertin/tosca-tutorial/tree/main) branch is the default one.
   It contains the first part of the tutorial that will introduce basic concepts of how to use TOSCA while still being able to run an end-to-end demo.
-* the [`advanced`](https://github.com/loicalbertin/tosca-tutorial/tree/advanced) branch contains the second part of the tutorial.
+* the `advanced` branch - the one you are reading right now - contains the second part of the tutorial.
 It contains the advanced concepts that will allow to reduce manual work by automating configuration of nodes using **TOSCA relationships**.

 ## Getting started